Victoria Anne Cornwell King MA FRSA

 Victoria Anne Cornwell King MA FRSA is a UK based Classical Fine Artist, Academic, Writer & Creative Consultant.

-King draws upon her own personal history and life experiences in her work, to develop narratives which also explore aspects of contemporary life in the 21st century.
-At the same time, she also aims to celebrate key artists, to thereby shed light on their life, history and creations.
+King draws upon her own personal history and life experiences in her work. to develop narratives which explore aspects of contemporary life in the 21st century.
+She also draws upon her research skills to profile and celebrate the work of key Renaissance artists to shed light on their life, history and creations.

-‘Age of Innocence’ 2015 – After Massacio/Masolino /Brancacci Chapel
+‘Age of Innocence’ by Victoria Anne King (2015) – After Massacio/Masolino /Brancacci Chapel

-However King finally decided to concentrate upon her Art Studies, completing the Art Foundation Course at Hornsey College of Art 1968, followed by further studies at Walthmstow School of Art/Univ East London.
-Her tutors here included Sir Peter Blake RA, Olwyn Bowey RA, Richard Rome RA, Jack Smith, Fred Dubery RA Tutor /NEAC and writer Iain Sinclair FRSL – for Film Studies.
+King ultimately concentrated on her Art Studies via Hornsey College of Art, and Walthamstow School of Art/UEL.
+Her tutors here included Sir Peter Blake RA, Olwyn Bowey RA, Richard Rome RA, Jack Smith, Fred Dubery RA Tutor /NEAC, writer Iain Sinclair FRSL.

-On leaving university King worked intensely for decades across the UK creative cultural sector, from arts manager and entrepreneur, to becoming a creative consultant, Arts Development Officer and ultimately university lecturer with x4 London universities.
-Over this time King developed indepth knowledge and experience in the politics of arts support, audience engagement and funding strategies.
+King has worked intensely for decades across the UK creative cultural sector as arts manager/entrepreneur, creative consultant and specialist university lecturer with Birkbeck, Greenwich, London Met and Middlesex universities over 17 years.
+King has developed indepth knowledge and experience in the politics of arts support, funding strategies, audience development.

-In 1991 King was awarded a postgraduate Master of Arts Degree in Arts Policy & Management from The City University with Professor John Pick, a world authority on arts/cultural support.
-King established her own Arts Management Consultancy, and subsequently worked with a range of artists, arts organisationa and government agencies.
+King was gained an MA Arts Policy & Management from The City University in 1991 and then established her own Consultancy working with artists, arts organisationa and government agencies.
 For example; Arts Council England/ as Arts Project & ArtsMark Assessor, IMT Gallery, LBB&D A13 Public Arts Project/Arts Deveopment Officer.
 London Arts Board/NADA Residencies, LBB Finchley & Hackney Arts Fesivals, Centre Manager Barnet Arts Workshop,SPACE STUDIOS Manager responsible x14 Artists Studio Complexes across London, and SPACE AWARDS/FRESH ART Fair at Business Design Centre Islington.

-This was followed by becoming specialist Arts Management Lecturer with BIRKBECK UCL, also the Director of Placements for 17 years.
-Concurrently King was also Visiting Lecturer with London Metropolitan, Greenwich and Middlesex universities.
-Her commitment to professionally mentor and train students to fully suceed in a range of different careers within the UK creative cultural sector always being paramount in this work.
+Whilst working with with BIRKBECK UCL she became the Director of Placements.
+Her commitment to professionally mentor and train young students to fully suceed in a range of different careers within the UK creative cultural sector has always remained paramount in this work.

-In 1994 King resumed her own painting practice again, initially on a part time basis, and then full time on leaving her work as a university lecturer.
+King resumed her own painting practice again in 1994 initially on a part time basis, and then full time on leaving her work as a university lecturer in 2011.

-King held a professional studio at The Chocolate Factory CF1 Clarendon Road Wood Green for 22 years, then moving back to a SPACE Studio again in 2017 due to the further development of The Chocolate Factory CF1 building.
+King held a professional studio at The Chocolate Factory CF1 Clarendon Road Wood Green for 22 years until the complex was redeveloped and then moved back to SPACE Studios Hackney Wick in 2017.

-As a Liveryman with The Worshipful Company of Arts Scholars, King was invited to deliver a presentation on x4 Holbein Portrait Drawings for The Worshipful Company of Barber Surgeons in the City of London.
+Whilst a Liveryman with The Worshipful Company of Arts Scholars, King was a member of the Education Committee and delivered a presentation on Holbein’s Portrait Drawings to The Worshipful Company of Barber Surgeons held in the City of London.

-Her inherent interest in the Renaissance has led her to complete ongoing research since 2011, with LARA (London Atelier Representational Art sadly defunct), David Cranswick at The Princes Drawing School, and conferences, courses atThe National Gallery, The Wallace Collection, The Courtauld and more recently 6 Flemish Masters with Oxford University.
+Since 2011 King has consistently researched Renaissance Methods and Techniques, with LARA (London Atelier Representational Art), David Cranswick The Princes Drawing School, specialist courses atThe National Gallery, The Wallace Collection, The Courtauld and Oxford University.

 .

-Capturing new creative narratives – linked to aspects held within the canon of art history.
+Capturing new creative narratives -linked to aspects within the canon of art history.

 Victoria’s artistry embodies inspiration and sophistication.